PolyMath-Coder/alt_school_exam/README.md

 # Backend NodeJS Second Semester Examination Project

-This is a typical server with EndpointS for a Blogging App.
-Hence Blog API'ss...
+This is a typical server with Endpoints for a typical Blogging Application.
+Hence called the Blog API Project...

 ---